 - General Requirements.
-All applicants must complete the Microsoft Excel-based RAD Application, which HUD will make available on the RAD website (www.hud.gov/rad), along with all other required submittals.
-The RAD Application will include certain pre-populated project data and will require the applicant to input proposed data related to the long-term physical and financial feasibility of the project and other conversion-related items.
-For an application to be complete, user inputs must meet any applicable thresholds embedded and described in the RAD Application.
+All applicants must complete the RAD Application, which HUD will make available on the RAD website (www.hud.gov/rad), along with all other required submittals.
+The RAD Application will include certain pre-populated project data and will require the applicant to input summary information regarding the PHA's tentative plans.

-Applications will be accepted on a project-by-project basis, except where otherwise noted in this Section.
+PHAs apply by Project which may consist of an entire Asset Management Project (AMP), a part of an AMP, or multiple AMPs.
 If a PHA desires to convert only a portion of a project (e.g., only the high-rise portion of a project that is currently combined with scattered sites) and maintain the remaining portion as public housing, the PHA should indicate as such in its application (i.e., the PHA will not need to request a change in configuration for the project in order to submit the application).
+Similarly, a PHA may indicate in its application if it is applying for multiple public housing AMPs as a single Project.

-- A RAD Board Approval Form, which will include the proposed pro-forma and other key certifications, must be approved by the PHA’s Board and signed by the authorized representative of the PHA.
-This form will be required for all submitted applications.
+- A Certification of Board Approval, which must be signed by the authorized representative of the PHA.
+This certification will be required for all submitted applications.

 - A Mixed-Finance Affidavit is required where the PHA is requesting to convert the public housing assistance in a mixed-finance project.
 This affidavit must be signed by both the PHA administering the public housing ACC and the Owner Entity of the project.
 Since only PHAs can apply under the Demonstration (see Section 1.3 of this Notice), the purpose of this affidavit is to ensure that both parties (the Owner Entity and the PHA) agree in principle to the conversion.
 Please note, however, that the HAP Contract for a mixed-finance conversion will be executed between the Contract Administrator and the mixed-finance Owner Entity, not the PHA administering the public housing ACC.
 (The PHA may be part of the ownership structure, however.)